MicroSTM/PHASE/README.md

 Code for procedurally synthesizing PHASE animations, proposed in the paper: [*PHASE: PHysically-grounded Abstract Social Events for Machine Social Perception*](https://www.tshu.io/PHASE/PHASE.pdf).

+The code was written by the lead authors of the paper, Aviv Netanyahu and Tianmin Shu.
+For more details of the dataset, please visit our [*project website*](https://www.tshu.io/PHASE).

 ## Requirements

 - Python 3.5